alpdk/Adaptive_RL_AI_assistant/README.md

 For training model you should implement game, rl_algorithm, and model structure.
 All of them should be placed in corresponding directories.
 Guides for implementation of every part can be found inside of each directory.

-After that, you should run train_model_script, that require variables:
+After that, you should run train_model, that require variables:

 1) Name of the game
-2) RL algorithm name
 2) Name of the model structure
+3) RL algorithm name

 Example:

 ``
-python train_model.py UltimateTicTacToe ResNet AlphaZero ``
+python train_model.py Checkers ResNet MCTS 0
+``

 ## How to compare models

-For compression of models you should run scrypt `models_compression.py`.
+For compression of models you should run scrypt `models_comparison.py`.

 This scrypt require next variables: